d-warfield/Deep-Learning-with-Python-TensorFlow-and-Keras-tutorial/README.md

 ```

 **Why do we normalize data**
 The goal of normalization is to change the values in your dataset so they have a **common scale**.
 By inducing a common scale, your training data less sensitive to the scale of individual features.
-In other words, normalization eliminates the units of measurement from your data, enabling you to more easily compare data from that different places.
+In other words, normalization eliminates the units of measurement from your data, enabling you to more easily compare data from different places.

 <h1>Create your neural network model</h1>
-Next, you create a 'feed-foward' neural network.
-Feed-forward neural networks are artificial neural networks where the connections between each nueron [unit] do not form a cycle.
+Next, you create a 'feed-forward' neural network.
+Feed-forward neural networks are artificial neural networks where the connections between each neuron [unit] do not form a cycle.

 ```python
 #create feedforward model with 'Sequential' model